 The installation instructions which follow will include some steps for installing fans with features not provided on you unis(s).
 Section 2 Getting Started should be read carefully before installation begins.
 Moore fans have several unique features.
+Those unfamiliar with these units should read the short summary of these important features on the last page of this manual.

-2.0 INSTALLATION
+2.0 INSTALLATION INSTRUCTIONS